MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/windows-to-go-overview.md

 When assessing the use of a PC as a host for a Windows To Go workspace you should consider the following criteria:

-- Hardware that has been certified for use with Windows 7or later operating systems will work well with Windows To Go.
+- Hardware that has been certified for use with Windows 7 or later operating systems will work well with Windows To Go.
 - Running a Windows To Go workspace from a computer that is running Windows RT is not a supported scenario.
 - Running a Windows To Go workspace on a Mac computer is not a supported scenario.

 The following table details the characteristics that the host computer must have to be used with Windows To Go: